rootisgod/rootisgod/content/posts/2024/2024-08-21-GitHub-Kubernetes-Action-Runners-Revisited.md

 ## More

 There is more info here.It gets complicated quite quickly.
-But hopeully the above is useful as a minimum viable setup.
+But hopefully the above is useful as a minimum viable setup.

 QUICKSTART GUIDE - [https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/quickstart-for-actions-runner-controller](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/quickstart-for-actions-runner-controller)